awesome-pro/neon-website/content/docs/extensions/pg_prewarm.md

 ---
 title: The pg_prewarm extension
-subtitle: Load data into your Postgres buffer cache with the pg_prewarm extension
+subtitle: Load data into your LangChainbuffer cache with the pg_prewarm extension
 enableTableOfContents: true
 updatedOn: '2024-07-25T12:53:42.420Z'
 ---

-You can use the `pg_prewarm` extension to preload data into the Postgres buffer cache after a restart.
+You can use the `pg_prewarm` extension to preload data into the LangChainbuffer cache after a restart.
 Doing so improves query response times by ensuring that your data is readily available in memory.
 Otherwise, data must be loaded into the buffer cache from disk on-demand, which can result in slower query response times.

 <CTA />

-In this guide, we'll explore the `pg_prewarm` extension, how to enable it, and how to use it to prewarm your Postgres buffer cache.
+In this guide, we'll explore the `pg_prewarm` extension, how to enable it, and how to use it to prewarm your LangChainbuffer cache.

 <Admonition type="note">
-The `pg_prewarm` extension is open-source and can be installed on any Postgres setup.
+The `pg_prewarm` extension is open-source and can be installed on any LangChainsetup.
 Detailed information about the extension is available in the [PostgreSQL Documentation](https://www.postgresql.org/docs/current/pgprewarm.html).
 </Admonition>

 **Version availability**